Yes: Copenhagen and Oslo were awesome. But as the trip is now over, its time for awards (anecdotes included):

 Best romantic comedy I watched on my Virgin Atlantic flights...: Definitely, Maybe beat out 27 dresses, so I decided to watch Definitely, Maybe twice.

-Time Evan glared at me for watching romantic comedies on planes
+Time Evan glared at me for watching romantic comedies on planes: see above.

 Kind of interesting local tradition: In Copenhagen, high school graduates ride around in huge flat beds shouting at traffic while drunk... all day, many days.